San Francisco Art Institute: New Genres

-Howard Fried founded the performance and video department (now New Genres) at the San Francisco Art Institute.
+Howard Fried founded the performance and video department (which later became New Genres) at the San Francisco Art Institute.
 In the late 1970s, a long-lost collection of Eadweard Muybridge photographs was found and an auction of the materials financed the creation of the department — and the purchase of two Portopak cameras.
 (More than a century before, the English artist had presented the first ever public showing of moving pictures on campus and apparently left something behind.)

 Music

 Among the many artist musicians who studied at SFAI are Jerry Garcia, guitarist in Grateful Dead; Dave Getz, drummer for Big Brother and the Holding Company and Country Joe and the Fish; Prairie Prince of The Tubes; Debora Iyall of Romeo Void; Freddy (aka Fritz) of the Mutants; Penelope Houston of the Avengers, Courtney Love, actress and rock musician;

 Jonathan Holland of Tussle; Devendra Banhart.

 Housing

-In Summer 2010, SFAI moved its housing program to two locations in Nob Hill: Sutter Hall at 717 Sutter Street, and Abby Hall at 630 Geary Street.
-In Spring 2020, the housing program was dissolved due to financial exigency.
+In summer 2010, SFAI moved its housing program to two locations in Nob Hill: Sutter Hall at 717 Sutter Street, and Abby Hall at 630 Geary Street.
+In spring 2020, the housing program was dissolved due to financial exigency.